wp-plugins/marctv-xbox-360voice-blog/readme.txt

 Displays the latest entries of your 360 voice gamerdna blog either as a widget for your sidebar or as a customizable function.
 The xml data from 360voice is being pulled twice daily with wp_cron.

 == Installation ==

+= Server Requirements =

+This script requires at least PHP 5.0 and support for 'simplexml_load_file'.
+In the case that this won't work for the majority of people out there I will rewrite the script to support cURL.

 = Basic =